-Regardless of the ‘root’ cause, it is possible to overcome dental phobia and it’s very important to your health that you do so.
+Regardless of the ‘root’ cause, it is possible to work through dental phobia and it’s very important to your health that you do so.

 Good oral care is essential to your overall health, and the longer your teeth are left untreated, the worse off you’ll be.
 If you’ve been avoiding the dentist, you probably know it’s time to tackle the issue.
 Some dentists offer special treatments for phobic patients, such as twilight sedation.
 But for most people who suffer from dental phobia, the fear starts well before they reach that dentist’s chair.
 Getting to the dentist’s office in the first place is the problem.

-At Bayside Psychotherapy we don’t believe in band-aid solutions or generic treatments.
-Our therapists take a personalised approach to creating treatment plans to suit our clients’ unique circumstances after thorough evaluation and consultation.
-We’ve used our expertise in hypnotherapy and NLP, psychotherapy, mindfulness therapy, and many other treatment methods to help a variety of patients with addictions, phobias, depression, sexual problems and other issues.
+At Bayside Psychotherapy, we don't believe in band-aid solutions or generic treatments.
+Our therapists take a personalised approach to creating treatment plans to suit our client's unique circumstances after thorough evaluation and consultation.
+We will use our expertise to help you potentially deal with your dental phobia.

 After a thorough evaluation, our therapists devise a program of treatment tailored to your needs and personality.
-We offer either face-to-face therapy at our Highett clinic, or virtual counselling sessions via a secure online connection.
-Self hypnosis can also be a valuable tool to enhance your treatment.
-You can download our targeted MP3 recording for dental phobia to help you get on your way.
+We offer either face-to-face therapy at our Highett clinic or virtual counselling sessions via a secure online connection.
+Self-hypnosis may also be a valuable tool to enhance your treatment.
+You can download our targeted MP3 recording for dental phobia here.

 You can make your initial appointment by calling (03) 9557 9113 or use our contact form.
 All calls are confidential and there’s absolutely no obligation to continue.

-The recommended self hypnosis recording for dental phobia can be downloaded here.
+The recommended self-hypnosis recording for dental phobia may be of some help and can be downloaded here.